 " Luxury and sustainability should go 'hand in hand'.
 Even organic products can not really be considered sustainable if not high quality and made to last, so quality of fiber is paramount for luxury products and Egypt has a great opportunity here.

-As younger generations are more interested in the environment and organic, the demand for long and extra long staple organic cotton is growing fast.
+As younger generations are more interested in the environment and organic product, the demand for long and extra long staple organic cotton is growing fast.

 But current availability is limited.
 For this reason growers need more commitment from the international market to invest and from brand to start requesting more.

 The challenge is to establish and develop a luxury solid supply chain for cotton, supporting the sustainability development goals as a guide line for cooperation between stakeholders."

 Taking actions to contribute to human and environmental protection, is no longer a choice.

 Giza Cotton LLC has been supporting the 17 Sustainable Development Goals (SDGs) with persistent effort, especially since January 2016, the date they came into effect in Egypt.